Overlap Splines and Meshless Finite Difference Methods: Collocation, Least Squares and Finite Difference Methods

 \item The method of collocation for the polynomial least interpolation overlap spline space $S(X,\cG,\cP_\mathrm{least})$, where $\cM=\RR^d$, and each $P_j$ is the least interpolation space of polynomials \cite{deBoorRon92} for the set $X_j=X\cap G_j$, $j=1,\ldots,N$.
 An example of the least interpolation overlap spline space has already been discussed above for the Poisson equation solved by the classical finite difference method with the five point stencil.
 The meshless finite difference method that results from this setting in the case of $|X|=|\cG|$, with $X_j$ being a set of neighbors of $y_j=x_j$ and $\sigma(j)=j$, $j=1,\ldots,N$, has in fact been considered in \cite{DavyOanh11sp}, as a limiting case \cite{Schaback05} of the RBF-FD method with the Gauss kernel for its shape parameter going to zero.

 \item The method of collocation for the kernel-based overlap spline space $S(X,\cG,\cP_{K,Q})$, with a positive definite or conditionally positive definite kernel $K$.
 The resulting meshless finite difference method, where $|X|=|\cG|$, $X_j$ a set of neighbors of $y_j=x_j$ and $\sigma(j)=j$, $j=1,\ldots,N$, was first considered in \cite{TolShir03}.
 It is commonly called the RBF-FD method in the case when $K$ is a radial basis function, see \cite{FFprimer15} and references therein for more details.
 A recent overview of parameter choices can be found in \cite{LeBorneLeinen23}.
-In the case of nontrivial $Q\ne\{0\}$ the sets $X_i$ do not have to be unisolvent for $Q$.
+In the case of nontrivial $Q\ne\{0\}$ the sets $X_i$ do not have to be total for $Q$.
 It suffices that each $X_j$, $j=1,\ldots,N$, is such that the exactness equations $Lp(x_j)=\sum_{x_i\in X_j}w_{ji} p(x_i)$, $p\in Q$, are solvable with respect to the weights $w_{ji}$, see \cite{D21}.
 Then the space $S(X,\cG,\cP_{K,Q})$ may not be interpolatory, but $\dim P_j|_{X_j}=|X_j|$ holds for all $j$.
-Hence either an appropriate reduction of the spaces $P_j=P_{K,X_j,Q}$ or an extension of $X_j$ for all $j$ with $\dim P_j>|X_j|$ will produce an interpolatory space of overlap splines, similar to the five point stencil case discussed in detail above for the polynomial overlap splines.
+Hence either an appropriate reduction of the spaces $P_j=P_{K,X_j,Q}$ or an extension of $X_j$ for all $j$ with $\dim P_j>|X_j|$ will produce an interpolatory space of overlap splines, similar to the five point stencil case discussed in detail above for the solution of the Poisson equation on the square with polynomial overlap splines.

 \item The method of discrete least squares for the kernel-based overlap spline space $S(X,\cG,\cP_{K,Q})$, with $|X|=|\cG|$, $X_j$ being a set of neighbors of $x_j$, $j=1,\ldots,N$.
 Choose collocation nodes $Y=\{y_i\}_{i=1}^M$ without repetitions, $M>N$, and let $\sigma(i)$ be the index of the node $x_j$ closest to $y_i$, that is $\|y_i-x_{\sigma(i)}\|=\min_{1\le j\le N}\|y_i-x_j\|$, for some distance in $G$, for example the Euclidean distance for $G\subset\RR^d$.
 This approach has been considered in \cite{TLH21}, which also provides an error analysis for the corresponding meshless finite difference method.
 In an earlier paper \cite{LSH17} a similar method was applied after transforming kernel-based overlap splines $s\in S(X,\cG,\cP_{K,Q})$ into functions $s_\Gamma$ created by a suitable partition of unity $\Gamma$.